Rule of thirds: History

 Writing in 1845, in his book Chromatics, George Field notes that Sir Joshua Reynolds gives the ratio 2:1 as a rule for the proportion of warm to cold colors in a painting, and attributes to Smith the expansion of that rule to all proportions in painting:

 Sir Joshua has given it as a rule, that the proportion of warm to cold colour in a picture should be as two to one, although he has frequently deviated therefrom; and Smith, in his "Remarks on Rural Scenery," would extend a like rule to all the proportions of painting, begging for it the term of the "rule of thirds," according to which, a landscape, having one third of land, should have two thirds of water, and these together, forming about one-third of the picture, the remaining two-thirds to be for air and sky; and he applies the same rule to the crossing and breaking of lines and objects, &c.

 Even at this early date, there was skepticism over the universality of such a rule, at least in regards to color, for Field continues:

 This rule, however, does not supply a general law, but universalises a particular, the invariable observance of which would produce a uniform and monotonous practice.
 But, however occasionally useful, it is neither accurate nor universal, the true mean of nature requiring compensation, which, in the case of warmth and coolness, is in about equal proportions, while, in regard to advancing and retiring colours, the true balance of effect is, approximately, three of the latter to one of the former; nevertheless, the proportions in both cases are to be governed by the predominance of light or shade, and the required effect of a picture, in which, and other species of antagonism, the scale of equivalents affords a guide.

+Although the rule of thirds is widely supported by filmmakers and directors such as the famous "Steven Spielberg", the "rule" is believed to enhance depth and composition in images and films, and has also been supported through data gathered using a Likert-scale questionnaire.

-Smith's discussion of this "rule" is independent of the history and use of the term in composition and photography.
+Returning to Smith's perspective, his discussion of this "rule" is independent of the history and use of the term in composition and photography.